curtin-crater-detection/asci/README.md

 ### Installing the ArcMap toolbox

 Add this repository as a source using the ArcMap file browser.
 The Python toolbox should now be visible in the ArcMap tools directory.
 Clicking the Toolbox should then reveal a tool called "Secondary Crater Removal".
 Double clicking on the tool will open a dialog window through which the process can be launched.

+## Dimensions

+The counting area must be in square kilometres.